goravel

 Customizing The Error Messages

-method.
+You may customize the error messages used by the form request by overriding the Messages method.
 This method should return an array of attribute / rule pairs and their corresponding error messages:

 Customizing The Validation Attributes

-placeholder of your validation message to be replaced with a custom attribute name, you may specify the custom names by overriding the Attributes
+Many of Goravel's built-in validation rule error messages contain an :attribute placeholder.
+If you would like the :attribute placeholder of your validation message to be replaced with a custom attribute name, you may specify the custom names by overriding the Attributes method.
+This method should return an array of attribute / name pairs:

 Preparing Input For Validation

-If you need to prepare or sanitize any data from the request before you apply your validation rules, you may use the PrepareForValidation
+If you need to prepare or sanitize any data from the request before you apply your validation rules, you may use the PrepareForValidation method:

 Manually Creating Validators

-method on the request, you may create a validator instance manually using the facades.Validator
+If you do not want to use the Validate method on the request, you may create a validator instance manually using the facades.Validator.
+The make method on the facade generates a new validator instance:

-.
+The first argument passed to the Make method is the data under validation that can be map[string]any or struct.
 The second argument is an array of the validation rules that should be applied to the data.

 Customizing The Error Messages

 If needed, you may provide custom error messages that a validator instance should use instead of the default error messages provided by Goravel.
-You may pass the custom messages as the third argument to the Make
+You may pass the custom messages as the third argument to the Make method(also applicable to ctx.Request().Validate()):

 Specifying A Custom Message For A Given Attribute

 Sometimes you may wish to specify a custom error message only for a specific attribute.
 You may do so using "dot" notation.
-Specify the attribute's name first, followed by the rule(also applicable to ctx.Request().Validate()
+Specify the attribute's name first, followed by the rule(also applicable to ctx.Request().Validate()):

 Specifying Custom Attribute Values

-placeholder that is replaced with the name of the field or attribute under validation.
-To customize the values used to replace these placeholders for specific fields, you may pass an array of custom attributes as the third argument to the Make
+Many of Goravel's built-in error messages include an :attribute placeholder that is replaced with the name of the field or attribute under validation.
+To customize the values used to replace these placeholders for specific fields, you may pass an array of custom attributes as the third argument to the Make method(also applicable to ctx.Request().Validate()):

 Format Data Before Validation

-You can format the data before validating the data for more flexible data validation, and you can pass the method of formatting the data as the third parameter to the Make
+You can format the data before validating the data for more flexible data validation, and you can pass the method of formatting the data as the third parameter to the Make method (also applicable to ctx.Request().Validate()):

 Working With Validated Input

-After validating incoming request data using form reuqests or manually created calidator instances, you still want tot bind the request data to struct
+After validating incoming request data using form reuqests or manually created calidator instances, you still want tot bind the request data to struct, there are two ways to do this:

-methed, this will bind all incoming data, including unvalidated data:
+1. Use the Bind methed, this will bind all incoming data, including unvalidated data:

-The incoming data is automatically bound to the form when you are use request for validation:
+1. The incoming data is automatically bound to the form when you are use request for validation:

 Working With Error Messages